 8. Sangumburi Crater

-Autumn is a great time to visit the crater as the ridges adopt a golden tone from the silvergrass, and Japanese Cedar trees dominate the landscape.
-If you are looking for a spectacular sunset view spot – then Sangumburi Crater is the place to be!
+Autumn is a great time to visit Sangumburi crater as the ridges adopt a golden tone from the silvergrass, and Japanese Cedar trees dominate the landscape.
+If you are looking for a spectacular Jeju Island sunset view spot – then Sangumburi Crater is the place to be.

-When I visited it was 35 degrees and super humid so the climb up was a bit hideous but in better temperatures, it would be quite an easy stroll.
+When I visited the crater it was 35 degrees and super humid so the climb up was a bit hideous but in better temperatures, it would be quite an easy stroll.

 9. Manjanggul Cave

 Manjanggul Cave is a top attraction in Jeju Island.
-Formed over thousands of years of volcanic activity, the lava tube can get quite chilly so pack a sweater to stay comfortable as you explore the well-preserved passages.
-Take note of the micro-topographic features inside!
+Formed over thousands of years of volcanic activity, these lava tube caves can get quite chilly so pack a sweater to stay comfortable as you explore the well-preserved passages.
+Take note of the micro-topographic features inside.

-It is about a 2km round trip to walk through the caves.
-Do walk the entire way as it ends with the largest lava column in the world!
-Rather difficult to photograph due to the darkness but still a cool thing to do!
-And if you are visiting in summer you will enjoy the cool temperatures in the cave!
+It is about a 2km round trip to walk through Manjanggul caves.
+Do walk the entire way as it ends with the largest lava column in the world.
+Rather difficult to photograph due to the darkness but still a cool thing to do.

 10. Lee Jung-Seop Gallery

 A final suggestion for those travellers who love both history and art is to visit the Lee Jung-Seop Gallery.
 Known as one of Korea’s most iconic modern artists, Lee Jung-Seop is revered as an artistic genius.

 Make your way to Seowipo and enjoy getting lost in the art that built Jung-Seop’s legacy.
 Influenced by his time as a refugee during the Korean war, his artworks communicate a deep feeling that is entrenched in Korean history and culture.